pombase/website/frontend/src/docs/documentation/gene-page-literature.md

 The Literature section of a gene page lists the papers that have curated data for the gene or its product.

-At the top of the section, there are links to search PubMed or UK PMC for any papers on the gene.
+At the top of the section, there is a link to search PubMed for any papers on the gene.
 This may retrieve papers not on the gene page Literature list, if there are papers not yet curated (or spurious matches to the search criteria).

-For each paper, the full citation is shown, and links to the paper's record in PubMed and Europe PMC are provided.
-At present, the list is sorted alphabetically by first author.
+For each paper, the full citation and the number of genes curated from the paper are shown, and a "Details" link goes to the [publication page](/documentation/publication_page.md).

-If you reach the Literature section by clicking a reference link elsewhere on the gene page, the selected reference will be highlighted by a coloured background.
+By default, the list is sorted alphabetically by first author.
+Use the "Sort by" links to change the order.